Asabeneh/JavaScript-for-Everyone/readMe.md

    The number of odds are 50.
    The number of evens are 51.
    ```
-1. Write a funcition which takes any number of arguments and return the sum of the arguments
+2. Write a functon which takes any number of arguments and return the sum of the arguments
    ```js
    sum(1, 2, 3); // -> 6
    sum(1, 2, 3, 4); // -> 10
    ```
-1. Writ a function which generates a _randomUserIp_.
+3. Writ a function which generates a _randomUserIp_.
-1. Write a function which generates a _randomMacAddress_
+4. Write a function which generates a _randomMacAddress_
-1. Declare a function name _randomHexaNumberGenerator_.
+5. Declare a function name _randomHexaNumberGenerator_.
 When this function is called it generates a random hexadecimal number.
 The function return the hexadecimal number.
    ```she
    console.log(randomHexaNumberGenerator());
    '#ee33df'
    ```
-1. Declare a function name _userIdGenerator_.
+6. Declare a function name _userIdGenerator_.
 When this function is called it generates seven character id.
 The function return the id.
    ```sh
    console.log(userIdGenerator());
    41XTDbE
    ```
-1. Modify question number n .
+7. Modify question number n .
 Declare a function name _userIdGeneratedByUser_.
 It doesn’t take any parameter but it takes two inputs using prompt().
 One of the input is the number of characters and the second input is the number of ids which are supposed to be generated.
    ```sh
    userIdGeneratedByUser()
    'kcsy2